 Incorporates a cycle of:

-Most Practices are Created Without Neurodivergent Input -> Without the inclusion of neurodivergent voices, practices are built on assumptions and not lived experiences Practices created without neurodivergent input are inherently flawed, reflecting outsider perspectives rather than the realities of neurodivergent lives.
+Most Practices are Created Without Neurodivergent Input -> When we don’t include Neurodivergent voices, our practices are built on assumptions and not lived experiences.
+Practices that are created without Neurodivergent input are inherently flawed because they reflect neuronormative ideals rather than the realities of Neurodivergent individuals.

-Practices Target Neurotypical Outcomes -> Setting neurotypical standards as the benchmark erases neurodivergent identities, pushing clients toward conformity that suppresses neurodivergent growth.
-When practices aim for neurotypical outcomes, they fail to respect the unique ways neurodivergent individuals experience the world.
+Practices Target Neurotypical Outcomes -> Setting neurotypical standards as the benchmark for success literally erases Neurodivergent identities.
+This then pushes clients toward conformity that suppresses Neurodivergent growth (is it so terrible a thing to want to support Neurodivergent well-being?).
+When practices aim for neurotypical outcomes, they fail to respect the unique ways Neurodivergent individuals experience the world.

-Marginalization of Neurodivergent Voices -> Superficial inclusion of neurodivergent perspectives allows neurotypical biases to dominate, perpetuating barriers to genuine understanding and equity.
-Resulting practices reflect tokenism if voices are included at all rather than true collaboration, undermining the true "effectiveness" of the practices.
+Marginalization of Neurodivergent Voices -> Superficial inclusion of Neurodivergent perspectives in research and practice allows neurotypical biases to dominate.
+Resulting practices reflect tokenism (if voices are even included at all) rather than a true collaboration.

-Perpetuation of Systemic Ableism, Inequity, + Occupational Injustice -> Failure to address intersectionality in practice compounds harmPractices that ignore the broader context of systemic inequities contribute to the cycle of oppression, deepening disparities in health and well-being.
+Perpetuation of Systemic Ableism, Inequity, + Occupational Injustice -> Failure to address intersectionality in practice compounds harm, and then our practices ignore the broader context of systemic inequities, contributing to the cycle of oppression and even deepening disparities in health and well-being.

 References